 Thomas Fisher Rare Book Library

-Temporary suspension of acceptance of gifts-in-kind to the central collections
+We are not currently accepting gifts-in-kind to the central collections

 Please note that this measure will not apply to gifts of antiquarian books for the Thomas Fisher Rare Book Library, gifts to the University of Toronto Archives or gifts to the Media Commons.